Brightcove

 If you’re looking to humanize your marketing and business efforts, creating video content is a great way to make that happen.

-Here are six things you need to build in-house studio:
+Here are six things you need to build an in-house studio.

 The first thing you are going to need is a permanent place to set up your video studio.
 If your goal is to create consistent looking video on a regular basis, you’ll want a place that you can use over and over again.